 Pros: There’s no need to take the Masterbuilt outside like you would a propane cooker.
 Just set it on the counter and plug it in, add oil, turn the dial to the correct temperature, use the lifting hook to lower the cooking basket with your turkey inside, and close the lid.
 It’ll take care of the rest!
 The built-in drain valve makes cleaning up a cinch, and all of the components are dishwasher safe.
 The Masterbuilt uses 1/3 less oil than most fryers, which is nice for health reasons and has a less oily taste.
 And you can do more than fry turkey with the Masterbuilt.
 You can clip the food basket to the inner rim to steam or boil veggies, crawfish, crab; you name it.

-Cons: It’s tough to identify negative aspects of the Masterbuilt electric fryer.
-Clearly, if you want to char-broil, smoke, or cook your turkey outside with a propane cooker, then you probably want to look for another product.
+Cons: If you want to char-broil, smoke, or cook your turkey outside with a propane cooker, then you probably want to look for another product.
 Baking, roasting, and broiling are out, too.

 Bottom Line: What the Masterbuilt sets out to do—fry, boil, and steam—it does well.
 It uses less oil, handles turkeys up to 20 pounds, is multifunctional, easy to use, and easy to clean.
 And it’s affordable!